How to Create a QR Code for Business Cards the Easy Way

 New to QR codes?
 Learn more about what they are and how to use them for your business.

-Of course, ADPO has all the tools you need to design your business cards from scratch.
-It also has designs you can modify—all for free.
+Of course, ADPO is a great business card maker.
+It has tools to design from scratch as well as designs you can modify—all for free.
 You can also use ADPO with blank Avery templates to upload complete designs from Illustrator or Canva.
 Blank templates make it easier to place your design and QR code exactly where you want them to be when the cards are printed.
 This is true whether you print them yourself or have them custom printed with the fast and affordable Avery® WePrint Service.

 Business card products and tools I will be using